Luchino Visconti: Filmmaking style and themes

 In the aftermath of World War II he became one of the founding fathers of the Italian neorealistic film movement that focused on challenging economic and conditions, and how it affected the psyche of the underclass.
-Visconti himself came from nobility, was highly educated and was never in financial lack.
+Visconti came from nobility, was highly educated and was never in financial lack.
 His films reflected that tension.
 In fact, Visconti said he felt he came from a world long ago, that of the previous (19th) century.

-In the film The Leopard, he addressed the decline of an old social order and the rise of “modern times”.
+In the film The Leopard, he addressed the decline of an old social order and the rise of "modern times".
 He did not see his opulent flashbacks as an escape into imaginary, lost worlds, but rather as the deciphering of signs.
 He wanted to put his finger on the signs of profound historical changes which would only become visible later.
 He searched world literature for relevant works to show the discrepancies between generations and their world views, as a task of realism in art.
 When he was accused of decadence, he recalled Thomas Mann and his way of creating art.